Pagan nations were to be eradicated from the Holy Land because they pose a threat to Israelite belief in the One True G-d.

 It urges us to search out the values underlying most of its legal admonitions.
 It entices us to be moved by the imagery of its poetry.
 The Bible allows us to weave a tapestry, to synthesize a perspective of the natural world which can warn us about the dangers of excess, alert us to our responsibility, condition our thinking and our behavior and sensitize us to the beauty and fragility of the natural environment around us.

 The world was not created from our point of view; not everything should be comprehensible to us.
 Yet, we are given supernatural strength to subdue creation because of Covenant Virtue.

-Limitation, obligation to others, and concern for the needs of the poor all express the fundamental value of the sabbatical.
+Limitation, an obligation to others, and concern for the needs of the poor all express the fundamental value of the sabbatical.

 During the seventh year, G-d is reasserting proprietorship, and so human beings do not have access to the field.
 Human ownership is temporary.